Floating armoury: Controversies

 Floating armouries present security concerns to countries near the High Risk Area.
 Local governments, in particular India, worry that a floating armoury could be captured by pirates or terrorists.
 A statement from the Indian government said that the nation was "exposed and seriously threatened due to the presence of largely unregulated floating armouries with large amounts of undeclared weapons and ammunition".

 The industry's lack of regulation has also been a cause of controversy.
 Logging practices for weaponry vary depending on the vessel, as do living conditions for on-board security personnel.
 As of 2015, at least 30 vessels have been identified, but the actual number of floating armouries in operation, and the size of on-board stockpiles, is unknown.

 MV Seaman Guard Ohio incident

 On 11 October 2013, the MV Seaman Guard Ohio, a floating armoury operated by AdvanFort, was captured by the Indian Coast Guard while anchored 3.8 nautical miles within their sovereign waters.
 The crew was detained and their assets seized, including 35 firearms and nearly 5,000 rounds of ammunition.
 The Crime Investigation Department of the state of Tamil Nadu stated that the entrance of the vessel into their territorial waters represented a "threat to internal security."
 According to the crew of the vessel, they had run out of fuel and drifted into Indian waters.
 The prosecution refuted this, saying that they could have contacted the Maritime Rescue Coordination Centre if that were the case.
-In 2015, the crew of the Seaman Guard Ohio were sentenced to five years in prison and a fine of 5,000 rupees.
+In 2015, the crew of the Seaman Guard Ohio were sentenced to five years in prison and a fine of 5,000 rupees, although that verdict was set aside on appeal.